Roy Cleveland Nuse: Career

+In 1925, Nuse was offered a teaching position at PAFA, where he taught drawing and painting, life and portrait classes until 1954.

+That same year, the Nuse family moved to Rushland, Bucks County, a small town with a railroad station that permitted Nuse to commute easily to Philadelphia on his teaching days.
+Three streams converged in the Rushland valley.
+These streams, along with many nearby farms became the subject matter for many of the landscapes Nuse painted after 1925.

+Although Nuse lived in Bucks County most of his life, he shied away from being part of the New Hope School, a group of artists who followed the lead of William Langson Lathrop and settled in the scenic area around New Hope, Pennsylvania, a small town on the Delaware River.
+Nuse knew many of the artists in the group, but preferred to keep to himself and his family.

+At PAFA, Nuse first was a student of Daniel Garber; after 1925, he became his teaching colleague and the two kept in touch infrequently.

+Career

 Early in his career, Nuse exhibited works in juried national competitions, and had work accepted in the Corcoran Gallery of Art and the Art Institute of Chicago.
 However, by the 1930s, as the popularity of Modernism grew, he was having little success and he stopped applying to shows.
 He became embittered toward the art world that was not interested in representational artists, but remained determined to continue painting in his Impressionist style.
 During this period, Nuse became known as a portraitist in the Philadelphia area and received a number of commissions to paint physicians and others.

 In 1954, Nuse chose to retire from PAFA because of philosophical issues, even though his students begged him not to.
 He continued to teach privately at his home, and many of his students were devoted to him.
 Nuse continued to teach and paint, including portrait commissions, into his eighties.